-In accordance with section 6 of the Factories Ordinance, 1942, it is obligatory on the employer to ensure health, safety and welfare of persons at workplace.
+In accordance with the Factories Ordinance, it is obligatory for the employer to ensure health, safety and welfare of persons at workplace.

-Section 26 of the Factories Ordinance requires that no young worker (under the age of 18 years) will be allowed to work on a machine unless he has been fully instructed about the dangers involved in operating the machine, has received sufficient training in that regard and is working under supervision of an experienced and knowledgeable worker.
+The Factories Ordinance requires that no young worker (under the age of 18 years) is allowed to work on a machine unless he has been fully instructed about the dangers involved in operating the machine, has received sufficient training in that regard and is working under supervision of an experienced and knowledgeable worker.